railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 =================

 Use the technique outlined in this section to create a new database, \ ``openerp_ch01``\  .
-This database will contain the demonstration data provided with Open ERP and a large proportion of the core Open ERP functionality.
+This database will contain the demonstration data provided with OpenERP and a large proportion of the core Open ERP functionality.
 You'll need to know your super administrator password for this – or you'll have to find somebody who does have it to create this seed database.